DigitalGrainSize/SediNet/README.md

 > Release v1.1 (Nov 5 2019): upgrade from keras with Tensorflow 1.X backend to Tensorflow 2.0 native keras.
 Enforce TF==2.0 in conda yml file

+> Release v1.2 (Feb 4 2020): major upgrade with the following improvements:
+1) Additional dataset (Mattole); a mixed sand-gravel beach data set collected in summer 2019 by Sarah Joerger as part of her MS in Geology at Northern Arizona University
+2) Robust continuous variable scaling; all response variables now get scaled using scikit-learn's RobustScaler, which removes the median and scales the data according to the quantile range.
+See https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html. .
+This information is contained in the scaler.pkl file.
+Categorical model training is unchanged
+3) Removed user requirement in previous versions for specifying base model size; previously, the overall size of the model was controlled by a variable ```base```, specifying the minimum number of filters in the first convolutional block.
+Now, that number is fixed (30) and the user has an option to make the model more or less shallow, which has the effect of adding an additional convolutional block.
+This is controlled using ```shallow = True/False``` in ```defaults.py```.
+Applies to both categorical and continuous variables
+4) Removed bias in continuous model predictions; the final step is to fit a linear model to (x,y-predicted) to remove any small biases left in predictions.
+This information is contained in the bias.pkl file.
+Categorical model training is unchanged
+5) 1024x1024 image size used by default (larger than previous).
+For color imagery on smaller GPUs, you may have to compromise between batch size and image size.
+I did the latter, using 768x768x3 pixels
+6) The user now creates two csv files -- one for training files and associated values, and one for testing files and their associated variables
+7) Sedinet no longer creates (uses) ensembles of models (model predictions), which speeds up model training and execution.
+Applies to both categorical and continuous variables
+8) Set things up so multiple inputs can be used to predict outputs (i.e. imagery plus an attribute) -- however this is not yet and may not ever be implemented
+9) Default now uses rmsprop optimizer (instead of adam)
+10) Color as well as greyscale imagery (user optional)
+11) Simpler workflow of ```train``` followed by ```predict``` - no longer any separate scripts for continous and categorical variables.
+Adding ```numclasses``` to the config file tells the project to use a categorical variable workflow
+12) Use of GPU is controlled by ```use_gpu``` = True\False in the ```defaults.py``` script